rahul-gharat/dronahq-docs/docs/reference-connectors/postgresql.md

 For data deletion, create a query to remove details related to selected data.

-**Query used:**
+Query used:

 ```sql
 DELETE from industry_role WHERE id = {{id}};
 ```

-**Query explanation:**
+Query explanation:

-This query operates a delete action on the 'industry_role' table, targeting the user-selected ID (primary key) for removal.
+This query operates a delete action on the `industry_role` table, targeting the user-selected ID (primary key) for removal.

 After saving your query after successful configuration testing.

-1. In the table grid's Actions, choose delete_click.
+1. In the table grid's Actions, choose `delete_click`.

 2. Build the action flow:
    - Confirm task for user delete confirmation.